Marcelle-Samir/Firmware_Over_The_Air/README.md

-**Additional commands to enable the service**
+**Additional commands to enable the service** here i'm assuming my service name is "FOTA"
->sudo systemctl daemon-reload              #use this if you change a service configuration, to reload it \
+>#use this if you change a service configuration, to reload it
+>sudo systemctl daemon-reload \
+>#to enable the service \
->sudo systemctl enable yourScript.service --now   #to enable the service  \
+>sudo systemctl enable FOTA.service --now \
->systemctl is-enabled yourScript.service   #to check if the service is enabled \
+>#to check if the service is enabled \
+>systemctl is-enabled FOTA \
->systemctl is-active yourScript.service    #to check if the service is active \
+>#to check if the service is active
+>systemctl is-active FOTA \
+>#service manually triggering \
->sudo restart yourScript.service           #service manually triggering
+>sudo restart FOTA

 ## PC GUI Application